Ex-premier elected Algerian president; thousands march in protest

 However, his own son was also arrested in the post-Bouteflika purge and is awaiting trial for graft.
 Tebboune supporters said his son’s plight proved his independence.

-Reporting By Lamine Chikhi and Hamid Ould Ahmed; Writing by Angus McDowall; Editing by Peter Graff
+Reporting By Lamine Chikhi and Hamid Ould Ahmed; Writing by Angus McDowall; Editing by Peter Graff and Gareth Jones